 Global Health Pediatric Cardiology Fellowship

-Applications are now being accepted from internal candidates only for the Global Health Pediatric Cardiology Fellowship for the July 2020 program start.
+Applications are accepted each fall from internal candidates only for the Global Health Pediatric Cardiology Fellowship.
 (See application process for details.)

 Global Health Fellows from the Duke Pediatric Cardiology Program extend their training by one year, completing fellowships in both Global Health and Pediatric Cardiology in four years.
 Global Health Pediatric Cardiology Fellows will engage in Master of Science in Global Health (MSc-GH) coursework during PGY5 and will attend weekly continuity clinics, conferences, and all other mandatory meetings required by the Pediatric Cardiology Training Program during this period of training.
 Trainees will spend nine to eleven months during PGY5 engaging in clinical care and mentored research activities at a global partner site before returning to a full time clinical Pediatric Cardiology year.
 Pediatric Cardiology Fellows who have successfully completed PGY1 are eligible to apply with the approval of their Program Director.
 In addition to a biweekly journal club, there will be ample opportunity to access special events and lectures throughout the training program.